IgniteUI/igniteui-docfx/en/components/combo.md

 ```
 With this setup, the cities *Sofia* and *London* will initially be selected.
 Any further changes in the combo's selection will be reflected in the `selectedCities` array.

-> [!Note]
-> When using two-way binding with `[(ngModel)]`, it is advised to specify a `valueKey`.

-If no `valueKey` is specified, the bound model property will contain references to the entries for the bound data.
+Two-way binding can also be achieved [without a specified `valueKey`](#data-value-and-display-properties).
 For example, if `valueKey` is omitted, the bound model will be the following:

 ```typescript
 export class MyCombo {